 If you are concerned that you might miss another tax payment because of the impact of COVID-19, you should contact the HMRC

-The government will also support SMEs with the cost of paying Statutory Sick Pay for employees affected by COVID-19 through the Coronavirus Statutory Sick Pay Rebate Scheme, which is due to be launched soon.
+The government will also support SMEs with the cost of paying Statutory Sick Pay for employees affected by COVID-19 apply for Coronavirus Statutory Sick Pay Rebate Scheme,

 Where can I get advice about managing employees through COVID-19?